5 Best Lower Back Stretches to Do in Bed

 - Stay within a pain-free range

-3. Hamstring Stretch: Addressing Connected Systems
+3. Hamstring Stretch: Addressing Posterior Chain

 Clinical Benefits: Research demonstrates that maintaining spinal flexibility through stretches like this can significantly impact chronic low back pain management.
 This stretch helps maintain proper muscle length and reduces stress on the lower back.